fungenomics/G34-gliomas/README.md

 * `.Rmd` files, containing the code, and `.md` files, containing code and outputs
 * Figures in `png` format
 * Certain output files (`tsv`/`Rda`/`Rds`), if they're small
+* The brief `desc` files for otputs
 * The lockfile produced by the `renv` package

 The following are not tracked / available on GitHub:
 * `HTML` files, because these can be large, but they can be regenerated from the intermediate `.md` files saved
-* Figures in `pdf` format
+* Figures in `pdf` format, and figure source data
-* Raw data and large processed data files
+* Raw data and large analysis output / processed data files
 * The actual packages in the R library

+## Paper analysis not included in this repository

+* The standard bulk RNA-seq analysis performed by the Kleinman Lab in-house pipeline is run in the standard location on Beluga, with associated level 3 analysis at `/lustre03/project/6004736/sjessa/from_beluga/HGG-G34/2019-09_bulk_RNAseq/2020-01_G34_submission1_add_samples`.
+That directory contains a number of iterations as samples were added, etc;
+the R Markdown files contain the paths for the exact outputs used in the final manuscript.
+* scRNAseq analysis of the patient tumor samples, performed by Veronique Lisi, is stored at `/lustre03/project/6004736/vlisi/fromHydra/SCRATCH/vlisi/LEGACY/G34`
+* Any analysis performed by the Jabado Lab